-Many of us have already seen our spending on fuel plummet during the lockdown due to reduced car usage, but there are plenty of other ways to lower the amount we spend on getting around.
+Many of us have already seen our spending on fuel plummet in recent months due to reduced car usage.
+The good news is there are plenty of other ways to lower the amount we spend on getting around.

 Here’s our rundown of some of the options you may want to consider.

 Petrol prices have risen in recent weeks, with the RAC warning that prices could reach record levels as oil prices climb higher, but costs can vary widely depending on which petrol station you visit.
 You can search for the cheapest fuel prices in your area at Petrolprices.com, which has data for nearly 8,500 petrol stations across the UK.
 According to the site, you could save as much as £220 a year by comparing prices before you buy and using the cheapest petrol stations near to you.

 You can help reduce your fuel consumption by making sure your tyres are fully inflated.
 If they aren’t you’ll use more fuel because there will be more friction between the tyres and the road.
 Try to keep your revs down too, for example, by making sure you drive in the right gear, as this can also help you save on fuel.

 If you don’t think you’re going to be able to afford your monthly insurance payments because your income has reduced, get in touch with your insurer as soon as possible.
 They might be able to amend your cover, for example, by removing any added extras which you could do without.
 Alternatively, they might be able to reduce your payments temporarily, or allow you to pause them until you’re able to get back on track.